Minchinhampton Parish Council

 - Contact the parish office during office hours (Monday, Tuesday, Thursday 8:30am-4pm) with questions

-- Ensure your organization operates within or primarily serves Minchinhampton parish
+- Ensure your organisation operates within or primarily serves Minchinhampton parish

 - Clearly define the specific purpose for which funding is requested